act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 ## Expectations

-Within the test target, there is at least on element which:
+Within the test target, there is at least one element which:

 - has [semantic role][] of `main`; and
 - is [included in the accessibility tree][].